apache/couchdb-documentation/src/intro/tour.rst

 This is a JavaScript function that CouchDB runs for each of our documents as it computes the view.
 We'll leave the reduce function blank for the time being.

-Click "Run" and you should see result rows, with the various items sorted by price.
+Click "Save Document and then Build Index" and you should see result rows, with the various items sorted by price.
 This map function could be even more useful if it grouped the items by type so that all the prices for bananas were next to each other in the result set.
 CouchDB's key sorting system allows any